Harbor Partners Get Green Light to Move Forward with Financing for Revitalization | The Capistrano Dispatch

-As the Dana Point Harbor Partners (DPHP) works towards commencing construction on the landside portion of the $610 million harbor revitalization project, the Orange County Board of Supervisors voted Tuesday, Dec.
+As the Dana Point Harbor Partners (DPHP) works towards commencing construction on the land-side portion of the $610 million harbor revitalization project, the Orange County Board of Supervisors voted Tuesday, Dec.
 19, to approve documents necessary for the partners to enter into a loan agreement for the project.

 The approval, granted as a consent calendar item voted on in one fell motion with other routine items, allows DPHP to acquire a $60 million loan to move forward with phases five through seven of the marina revitalization, build the harbor parking structure and extend Golden Lantern Street.